10 Questions to Ask Your Financial Advisor

 You should ask the financial professional to commit to you, in writing, that she/he will have a fiduciary duty to you.
 A fiduciary is someone who will put your interests ahead of theirs.
 This is important because there may be situations where the interests of the financial professional conflict with your interests.
 A fiduciary has an obligation to disclose the conflicts of interest and continue to put your interests first.
 That may seem like common sense, but not all financial professionals have a fiduciary obligation.

 One benefit of working with a CFP® professional is that all CFP® professionals, as part of their certification, commit to CFP Board to act as a fiduciary at all times when providing financial advice to a client.
-CFP Board may sanction a CFP® professional who does not abide by this commitment, but CFP Board doesn’t guarantee a CFP® professional’s services.
+CFP Board is not a regulator and CFP Board doesn’t guarantee a CFP® professional’s services.
+However, CFP Board may sanction a CFP® professional who does not abide by this commitment and welcomes tips from the public.
 You want a financial advisor who has made a commitment to you to act as a fiduciary.
 Therefore, whomever you choose as your financial professional, including a CFP® professional, you should be sure to ask for—and get—a written engagement that requires them to have a fiduciary obligation to you.

 Ask the advisor if he or she will create a comprehensive financial plan for you.
 Also, ask if he or she will implement the plan and recommendations and/or work with other professionals to do so.
 In some instances, other professionals will implement the recommendations or you may want to implement them yourself.